prashjet/popkinmocks/docs/source/user/constructing_models.md

 stream.set_p_t(lmd=4., phi=0.9)
 ```

 Tidal stripping may disrupt spatial structures formed through in-situ star formation.
-For example age gradients in a satellite may be mixed away as a stream is formed.
+For example age gradients in a satellite galaxy may be mixed away as a stream is formed.
 This motivates several simplifying assumptions for our stream component:

 1. we use a constant depletion timescale, i.e.